Call 020 7494 0118

 What is the difference between settled and pre settled status?

 Both settled and pre settled status permit holders the rights to live, work and study in the UK.
 However, pre settled status is limited to a period of five-years, while those with settled status are granted indefinite permission to remain in the UK, and can become eligible for British citizenship.
-In addition, pre settled status can be lost after 2 years absence from the UK, whereas settled status would generally be lost after 5 years of absence.
+In addition, pre settled and full settled status can be lost after 5 years absence from the UK.

 How long does it take to get pre settled status?